techmo-pl/dictation-client/python/README.md

 ```
 To get rid of warnings, comment also several lines below, starting with `pcm.surround`.

-Then save and close file.
+Then save and close the file.

-#### FFmpeg
+### FFmpeg

-If FFmpeg framework is not installed, the following warning appears in the program output:
+If the FFmpeg framework is not installed, the following warning appears in the program output:

 ```
 RuntimeWarning: Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work warn("Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work", RuntimeWarning)
 ```
-Installing FFmpeg framework is not necessary to run the application, however it may be useful stuff for everyone working with sound files.
+Installing the FFmpeg framework is not necessary to run the application, however it may be a useful stuff for everyone working with the sound files.

-FFmpeg can be downloaded from https://ffmpeg.org/download.html
+FFmpeg can be downloaded from: https://ffmpeg.org/download.html

-On Ubuntu/Debian Linux OS you can download and install FFmpeg directly from official repositories.
+On the Ubuntu/Debian Linux OS you can download and install FFmpeg directly from the official repositories.